4 min read

 Ever hear of HRV?

-One area where much has been written about measuring activity leading to greater results is in regards to our health.
-There’s an array of metrics today to do just that.
+There’s an array of metrics today to measure your physical activity.
 If you’re like me, you’re watching your heart rate, body fat, cholesterol levels, number of steps, exercise routines, and sleep, all from a fitness band, smartwatch, apps, or smartphone.
-There’s one form of measurement that has caught my attention; it’s called Heart Rate Variability (HRV).
+There’s one form of measurement that has caught particularly my attention; it’s called Heart Rate Variability (HRV).
 If you’ve never heard of it, let me explain.

 HRV captures the fluctuations between heart beats.
 These variations are very small and measured in milliseconds.
 Contrary to blood pressure, the higher your HRV (or greater variability between heart beats), the stronger your ability to tolerate stress or recover from accumulated stress.
 HRV provides information, measurement, and insights into an individual’s physical and mental health, and it demonstrates our body’s resilience to stress and change.